shibby360/linguistics-stuff/chhayan/alphabet.md

 ## Double letters
 Double letters are geminated.

+## Nasalization
+Add a superscript "ⁿ" to nasalize the vowel before.

 ## Practice
 Pronounce these words:
 t̂āṕē <details><summary>Click to see pronunciation</summary>«dh-aa-b-ay»</details>
 mask <details><summary>Click to see pronunciation</summary>«m-uh-s-k»</details>